caiqiqi/Notes/关于Android之Service.md

 ## onDestroy()

 The system calls this method when the service is no longer used and is being destroyed.
 Your service should implement this to clean up any resources such as <b>threads</b>, <b>registered listeners</b>, <b>receivers</b>, etc. This is the last call the service receives.

+# IntentService extends Service

+This is a subclass of Service that uses a worker thread to handle all start requests, one at a time.
+This is the BEST option if you don't require that your service handle multiple requests simultaneously.
+All you need to do is implement `onHandleIntent()`, which receives the intent for each start request so you can do the background work.</br>

+That's all you need:a constructor and an implementation of `onHandleIntent()`